Manly Dam Reserve: Wildlife

 The diverse range of plant communities in the Manly Dam Reserve provide a home to a wide variety of native wildlife.

 The parks mammal population includes the commonly seen brushtailed possums, ringtail possums, swamp wallabies, brown antechinus, bush rats, long-nosed bandicoots and short-beaked echidnas.
 More secretive and less commonly seen species include a range of microbats including the threatened eastern bent-wing bat; the threatened eastern pygmy possum and grey-headed fruit bat.
 There are also records of koalas and spotted-tailed quolls being seen within the reserve.

 More than 80 species of birds have been recorded from the Park, including a variety of waterbirds and migratory species.
 The Park also provides an important refuge for many species such as wrens and thornbills which are becoming increasingly rare in urban bushland areas.
 Large predatory birds such as Powerful Owls are also regularly sighted in the reserve.

-Reptiles are commonly encountered by visitors to the park with Eastern Water Dragons, Water Skinks and Lace Monitors and a variety of smaller skinks and geckos often seen near picnic areas and along walking tracks.
-The much rarer Rosenbergs or Heath Monitor can sometimes be seen by keen observers in more remote areas of the Park.
-Although Red-bellied Black Snakes and Common Brown Snakes are also often sighted along tracks, the park is home to a range of less often seen snakes such as Yellow-faced Whip snakes, Marsh Snakes, Golden-crowned Snakes, Diamond Pythons, Blind Snakes and Tiger Snakes.
-Eastern Long-necked Turtles also occur at the dam but are rarely seen by visitors.
+Reptiles are commonly encountered by visitors to the park with eastern water dragons, water skinks and lace monitors and a variety of smaller skinks and geckos often seen near picnic areas and along walking tracks.
+The much rarer Rosenbergs or heath monitor can sometimes be seen by keen observers in more remote areas of the Park.
+Although red-bellied black snake and common brown snakes are also often sighted along tracks, the park is home to a range of less often seen snakes such as yellow-faced whipsnakes, marsh snakes, golden-crowned snakes, diamond pythons, blind snakes and tiger snakes.
+Eastern long-necked turtles also occur at the dam but are rarely seen by visitors.